Table of Contents

 CT Scan Abdomen with Contrast

-It is the investigation of choice for hemodynamically stable patients.
+This is the investigation of choice for hemodynamically stable patients.

 - Provides information regarding injury to retroperitoneal structures, diaphragm, and solid abdominal organs.